ChuhanZhangGit/2048_java/README.md

 # 2048_java
-This is created when I starting to learn java.
-It's for exploring my interest in programming and improve my OOP skills.
+This is my first java game! :)
+I try to use some object orientied design I learned in this game.